Learn about your rights as a job seeker in California with a criminal record.

 - Contact Legal Aid at Work for assistance!
 Visit our website and browse our fact sheets (like this one on discrimination) or call in to one of our Workers’ Rights Clinics for a free consultation.

-- If you disagree with the employer’s decision, you have the right to file a complaint with the California Department of Fair Housing and Employment (DFEH).
+- If you disagree with the employer’s decision, you have the right to file a complaint with the California Civil Rights Department (CRD).
 You can do so by:

-- downloading the complaint form and either emailing it to [email protected], or mailing it to the DFEH at 2218 Kausen Drive, Suite 100, Elk Grove, CA 95758;
+- downloading the complaint form and either emailing it to [email protected], or mailing it to the CRD at 2218 Kausen Drive, Suite 100, Elk Grove, CA 95758;